yosko99/image-bbox-tagging/README.md

 This project was inspired after watching the following [video](https://www.youtube.com/watch?v=HTXTVfBCeSY).

 The project
+- Allows users to upload image from the GUI
 - Allows users to upload image after hitting the ``/api/tags`` endpoint and sending ``formData`` request, containing (``image``,``instructions``,``urgency`` and ```optional``` ``objectsToAnnotate``).
 If no annotating labels are provided in the request, the GUI allows creating customs labels for the images.
 - Has frontend GUI, which allows users to label images and delete images
 - Has alternative page, showing all the labeled images so far